-Only qualified personnel shall perform the initial firing of the boiler.
+Only a Certified Start-up agent should perform the initial firing of the boiler.
 At this time the user should not hesitate to ask the start-up technician any questions regarding the operation and maintenance of the unit.
 If you still have questions, please contact the factory or your local A.O.
 Smith representative.